plume-oss/plume/README.md

     * DM on [Twitter](https://twitter.com/SDBakerEffendi)
     * Email at dbe@sun.ac.za

+## Known Bugs

+- Due to module encapsulation in Java 17, Kryo serialization for `TinkerGraphDriver` will not work due to serialization errors.

 ## Adding Plume as a Dependency

 Replace `X.X.X` with the desired version on [JitPack](https://jitpack.io/#plume-oss/plume).